-At HCH, we are keen to work with families to provide support as soon as a problem becomes visible at any point in a child's life.
+At HCH, we are keen to work with families to provide help and support to meet the needs of children as soon as a problem becomes visible at any point in a child's life.
 If an early help assessment is appropriate, the DSL or a deputy will lead on working together with other agencies and set up an inter-agency assessment, as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.